 I didn’t quit yoga because I wanted to.
 I quit yoga because I could barely make it out of bed.
 I could hardly keep any food down, I frequently vomited blood, I had to go to the hospital for IV rehydration.
 I was put on medication typically prescribed to chemo patients to prevent some of the vomiting.
 The medication meant that on most days, I vomited 3-5 times instead of 8-10 times.
 I lost weight.
 I became a shell of the person I used to be.
 I also closed down my Etsy shop, missed a lot of work, and generally felt miserable and unhappy about not being able to live my life normally.
 I worried about harming the baby inside of me.
 I felt frustrated and out of control of my life.
 I was often so weak and depleted that I couldn’t even stand up in the shower or walk up and down the half flight of stairs in my house.

-In spite of my initial problems and a few additional complications, this baby has managed to keep on fighting.
+In spite of my initial problems and some additional complications that I won't detail here, this baby has managed to keep on fighting.
 After many tears, and sick days, and hospital visits, I’ve made it through the first 20 weeks of pregnancy.
 It feels like a miracle to have made it halfway through.
-The nausea and vomiting have begun to subside, and I am slowly but surely beginning to get my life back.
+The nausea and vomiting have begun to subside a little, and I am slowly but surely beginning to get my life back.
 I am still sick much of the time, but I have a little more energy now that there are good days mixed in with the bad ones.

 This experience has made me painfully aware of how little control we actually have over our lives sometimes.
 It’s reminded me of how much I dislike having to depend on anyone else.
 But it’s also taught me that it’s perfectly OK to depend on others when I simply cannot do things for myself.
 It’s caused me to see my husband in a new way.
 He is so selfless, and kind, and helpful.
 He is going to make a wonderful father.